erikdubois/Ultimate-Ubuntu-Mate-16.04/README.md

 Plank
 ------------------

+Not sure but I believe Plank was already installed in Ubuntu Mate.

 Start plank from the menu.
 Right-click the plank and choose preferences and put in on top.
 I choose a transparent theme.
 But there are more themes out there if you want.
 If you want to autostart this everytime.